africandh-ku/africandh-ku.github.io/index.md

 # African Digital Humanities at the University of Kansas
 ----
 Welcome!
-The African Digital Humanities initiative at the University of Kansas is headed by **[James Yeku](https://afs.ku.edu/james-yeku)** in the Department of **[African and African-American Studies](https://afs.ku.edu/)** as well as the **[Institute for Digital Research in the Humanities](http://idrh.ku.edu)**, and presents opportunities for engaged discussions that center on African perspectives and projects in the digital humanities.
+The African Digital Humanities initiative at the University of Kansas is headed by **[James Yeku](https://afs.ku.edu/james-yeku)** in the Department of **[African and African-American Studies](https://afs.ku.edu/)** in partnership with staff from the **[Institute for Digital Research in the Humanities](http://idrh.ku.edu)**, and presents opportunities for engaged discussions that center on African perspectives and projects in the digital humanities.